MathieuTurcotte/node-backoff/README.md

 #### call.start()

 Initiates the call the wrapped function.
-This method should only be called once per function call instance.
+This method should only be called once otherwise an exception will be thrown.

 #### call.abort()